 Reducing carbon emissions

 Our goal is to consistently reduce the climate change causing greenhouse gas emissions that are our responsibility.
-To this end we measure and our carbon emissions, set targets and take action to reduce emissions.
-We encourage our staff to reduce emissions both at work and at home, work in partnership with suppliers to reduce emissions in the supply chain, and encourage our customers to be water wise, as only using the water you need will help us to minimise emissions from our activities.
+To this end we measure and our carbon emissions, setting targets and taking action to reduce emissions wherever possible.
+We encourage our staff to reduce emissions both at work and at home and work in partnership with suppliers to reduce emissions in our supply chain.
+We also encourage our customers to be water wise, as only using the water you need will help us to minimise emissions from our activities.

 Renewable energy from the moors